 63% of people consider a company's privacy and security history before using their products or services.

-This notice describes the rights of individuals who are California residents under the California Consumer Privacy Act (CCPA).
+This notice describes the rights of individuals who are California residents under the California Consumer Privacy Act of 2018 (CCPA).
 While we have set out the categories below as required by the CCPA, you can review our Privacy Notice for examples and other information that describes our data collection and use, as previously disclosed to you which have not changed under this Notice.

 This Notice consists of the following sections:

 Subject to certain restrictions, California residents have the right to request that we disclose what personal information we collect about you, to delete any personal information that we collected from or maintain about you, and to opt-out of any sale of personal information about you.
 As a California resident, you also have the right to designate an agent to exercise these rights on your behalf.
 This section describes how to exercise those rights and our process for handling those requests, including our means of verifying your identity.
 If you would like further information regarding your legal rights under applicable law or would like to exercise any of them, please contact us here.
 While our contact form is the best way to reach us, you may also email us at email@example.com.

 You have the right to request a copy of your personal information.
 Under the CCPA, you can also request that we disclose the categories of personal information that we collect, use, or sell about you and the specific pieces of personal information that we have collected about you over the last 12 months.
 However, as permitted under the CCPA, we may withhold some information where the risk to you or your personal information is too great to disclose the information, such as financial information or account passwords.